PickNikRobotics/moveit_studio_sdk/README.md

 You should see a list of MoveIt Studio services.

 Let's now test the SDK to see if we can execute and cancel MoveIt Studio Objectives.
-There are two example scripts provided:
+There are three example scripts provided:
 * `start_blocking.py`: starts an Objective and waits until the Objective finishes execution.
 * `start_stop_async.py`: starts an Objective, waits for a user-defined number of seconds, and then cancels the running Objective.
+* `move_to_joint_state.py`: runs the "Move to Joint State" Objective, using a parameter override to set the waypoint to move to.

 To run the `Open Gripper` Objective, let's use `start_blocking.py` since this Objective shouldn't take long to complete: